Evaluating few shot and Contrastive learning Methods for Code Clone Detection: Methodology

-\textbf{Retrieval-based Code Clone Detection:} We follow the definition provided in previous works \cite{lu2021codexglue, wang2021syncobert} for this task.
-This task compares a query code snippet with $k$ code samples and returns top $R$ code fragments with the most semantic similarity.
-Thus, the training set is represented as follow:
+\textbf{Retrieval-Based CCD:} This task compares a query code snippet with $k$ code samples and returns top $R$ code fragments with the most semantic similarity \cite{lu2021codexglue,wang2021syncobert}.
+Thus, the training set is represented as follows:

-where $C_i$ is the query code, $C_j, ..., C_m$ are candidates compared to the query code, $C_l, ..., C_p$ are detected clones, $k$ is the number of candidates, and $R$ is the number of top most similar code fragments to $C_i$ in terms of semantic similarity.
+where $C_i$ is the query code, $C_j, ..., C_m$ are candidates compared to the query code, and $C_l, ..., C_p$ are $R$ detected clones.
+The parameter $k$ is the number of candidates, and $R$ is the number of the top most similar code fragments to $C_i$ in terms of semantic similarity.
 The cosine similarity is the metric used to compare code fragments' representation in this task.
-As a result, after computing the cosine similarity between query code with each candidate, the algorithm outputs the top $R$ code fragments that are more similar to the query example.

 It is worth noting that retrieval-based code clone detection is very similar to code clone search.
 However, code clone search has different objectives and requirements.
-Code clone search is a branch of code clone detection that focuses on developing search engines that aim to look for clones of a code fragment (query code) in a large corpus of code snippets \cite{Keivanloo2021}.
+Code clone search is a branch of code clone detection that focuses on developing search engines that aim to look for clones of a query code fragment in a large corpus of code snippets \cite{Keivanloo2021}.
 Studies on code clone search focus on scalability, response time, and ranking the result set \cite{Keivanloo2021}.
-However, retrieval-based code clone detection intends to compare the query code with a set of code candidates pairwise and return a fixed number of most similar matches as code clones.
-Accordingly, scalability, response time, and ranking of the chosen code clones are not the focus of this research.
+However, retrieval-based code clone detection intends to compare the query code with a set of code candidates pairwise and returns a fixed number of most similar matches as code clones.
 In our study, we do not investigate the code clone search and only focus on the code clone detection, either as binary classification or retrieval-based CCD.